 |2 dash||Orange Bitters by Angostura|

 Aromatised, tamed bourbon with complex maraschino notes.
 Basically, a Whiskey Old Fashioned with maraschino in place of sugar syrup.
 Surprisingly dry, helped by generous dashes of orange and aromatic bitters.

 Served straight-up in a sugar-rimmed coupe or Nick & Nora glass.

 The first known reference to the Fancy Free appears in Crosby Gaige's 1940 Cocktail Guide and Ladies' Companion.

 2 dashes Maraschino

-As you can see, the Fancy Free was originally a shaken drink served in a sugar-rimmed stemmed cocktail glass.
+As you can see from the extract above, the Fancy Free was originally a shaken drink served in a sugar-rimmed stemmed cocktail glass.
 And that's how I first encountered this cocktail back in the 1990s.
-However, modern bartenders have reworked this cocktail to be an "improved" Old Fashioned with 'improved' referring to the use of maraschino liqueur in place of sugar syrup.
-Hence, the stemmed glass and sugared rim have gone, giving way to a stirred drink served old-fashioned style, on-the-rocks (or rock if you've block ice to hand).
+However, modern bartenders have reworked this cocktail to be an 'improved' Old Fashioned with "improved" referring to the use of maraschino liqueur in place of sugar syrup.
+Hence, the stemmed glass and sugared rim have gone, giving way to a stirred, on-the-rocks, old-fashioned style cocktail.

 There are approximately 189 calories in one serving of Fancy Free.